 Homesteading Hack: If you are concerned your egg production is low outside of this natural cycle, refer to our post on why chickens stop laying eggs.

 Preserving eggs in times of plenty so you can use them when you don’t have enough is one of our favorite methods of food preservation!
-Whether it’s scrambled eggs, pickled eggs, water-glassing fresh eggs, freezing eggs, freeze drying eggs, or even making homemade eggnog, we’re always looking for ways to not let a single egg go to waste.
+Whether it’s scrambled eggs, perfect hard boiled eggs, pickled eggs, water-glassing fresh eggs, freezing eggs, freeze drying eggs, or even making homemade eggnog, we’re always looking for ways to not let a single egg go to waste.

 When spring and summertime come around and you have an abundance of eggs, make sure you begin with understanding how to properly handle farm fresh eggs, and then be thinking ahead on how to use them or save them up.